DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 For her it was first time to show smile, so it was clumsy.

-_TL Note:_ I think Kay just grabbed 99% of her flags, not even being aware of it.
+_TL Note:_ I think Kai just grabbed 99% of her flags, not even being aware of it.